ubco-W2022T2-data301/project-group-group15/project_vision.md

 ## Contracted Grade

-For this project, we agree to contract for a { A+/A/B/C }.
+For this project, we agree to contract for an A+.